Butler vs. Buffalo: Odds, spread, over/under - December 5

 - Odds to win the national championship: +30000

-- Oddsmakers rate Butler much lower (78th in college basketball) than the computer rankings do (54th).
+- Bookmakers rate Butler much lower (78th in college basketball) than the computer rankings do (54th).

-- With odds of +30000, Butler has been given a 0.3% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!